GSA/fpki-guides/_includes/apple_trust_store_installation.md

 * [Download using Apple Terminal](#download-using-apple-terminal)
 * [Email us for a downloadable copy](#email-us-for-a-downloadable-copy)

-**Note:**&nbsp;&nbsp;For all options, replace _{DOWNLOAD_LOCATION}_ with your preferred file download location (e.g., `/Users/Sam.Jackson/Downloads`).

 {% include alert-warning.html content="You should never install a root certificate without verifying it." %}

-When downloading a copy of COMMON, you'll need to verify that the certificate details and hash match the expected values shown below.
+Verify that your downloaded certificate's details and hash match the expected values shown below:

 | **Federal Common Policy CA (FCPCA/COMMON)**  | **Certificate Details**                             |
 | :--------  | :-------------------------------     |